eighteyes/tt-rules/manual.md

   Helmets, Shields - +R Head +R Arms
   Boots, Brambles - +R Feet

+  Traps.
+R+ Head
+  Block a hex from passing by enemies

+  Twine.
+R+ Head
+  Use two workers to prevent one Hovel from operating for one turn.

+  Bag of Sawdust, Smoke Bomb, Sparkles.
+R+ Head R+ Arms R+ Feet Use three workers to prevent one workshop from operating for one turn.

   #### Manufacture
   If requirement is met, item can be used immediately.
-  If stat requires boosting to use, it must be fixed in a workshop.
+  If stat requires boosting to use, it must be Fiddled with in a workshop by a craft minion.
+Each craft minion with a level of workshop can reduce stat requirements by 1, to a max of 3.
-  Trinkets must be sacrificed to upgrade Huts / Workshops.
+  Trinkets must be sacrificed to make Traps, upgrade Pits / Huts / Workshops.

+  Rope - +R Arms Get 2 cards when visiting bridge.
+  Bags - +R Arms Get 3 cards when visiting bridge.
+  Cage - +R Arms Get 4 cards when visiting bridge.

 ## Minion Actions

   Minions
-  Build (v) - make hexes or buildings
+  Build (v) - make hexes
   Quench Fire - 1 worker per hex, stops fire, kills worker.
   Start Fire - 1 worker per hex, starts fire, kills worker.
   Torture - Gives up Secret.
+Draw random Commoner.
-  Ease Up - Permanent Occupation.
-  Trade - Move child card onto an opponents escape queue.
+  Station - Permanent Occupation.
+Draw random Commoner.
+Overseer, Servant, Guard, or Crafts Trade - Move child card onto an opponents escape queue.
+  Harass (6) - Steal 1 Worker
+  Wreck ( v^2 ) - collapse a path
+  Horrific Displays ( v^2 + all) - sacrifice v^2 workers, gain +1 random stat for v, place token anywhere, lasts until hex destroyed, or if there is ever no connection between Hut and Horrific Display

+  Trap - Set Traps

+  Requires Workshop + Craft minion
+  Smelt - Reduce Trinket for Upgrades / Traps
+  Fiddle - Make found Trinket useful

+  Combo
+  Oversee (v) - make building / upgrade
   Causes Quarrel
-  Steal - Grab a trinket / Child!
+  Steal (2) - Grab a trinket / Child!
-  Sabotage (3) - Stops a building in progress.
+  Sabotage (3) - Stops a building being made this turn.
-  Harass (6) - Steal 1 Worker
-  Destroy ( v*2 ) - collapse a building or path
+  Destroy ( v^2 ) - collapse a building or path
+  Intimidate ( x^2 ) - steal x workers from another troll